Nehalem Bay Fire & Rescue District covers 26 square miles and operates two fire stations.

 The Main Station is located at 36375 Hwy 101, Nehalem, and a substation at 37115 Hwy 53, Nehalem, OR 97131.

-The District is staffed by a paid Chief, Division Chief of Training, an EMS Captain, Lieutenant and 30 volunteer fire fighters.
+The District is staffed by a paid Chief, Division Chief/Training Officer, EMS Captain, Lieutenant, Exec.
+Assistant/EMT, and 30 volunteer responders.

 The District trains its firefighters in fire suppression, motor vehicle crash extrication, high angle rope rescue, water rescue, medical response and hazardous materials response at operational level.